 I have only listened to the first half of the first season of The History of Medicine podcast, but what I like about it is the deep dive into a narrative history of one big medical invention at a time.
-The first season is all about antibiotics, and there is no show that develops the history of penicillin‘s discovery better, in my opinion.
-Also the show on plague (Yersinia pestis) is excellent background for all history teachers.
+The first season is all about antibiotics—yay, penicillin!
+The show on plague (Yersinia pestis) is an excellent short backgrounder for all history teachers.
 A final advantage is that each episode here is very short.
-A disadvantage is that host and producer Kirby Gong is not a practicing physician.
-He only (ha!) has a master’s degree in biomedical engineering—though I might call his viewpoint an advantage because he investigates medical inventions in a more procedural way.
-This is the lens of an engineer, and I find that very interesting.
+A possible disadvantage is that host and producer Kirby Gong is not a practicing physician—he only (ha!) has a master’s degree in biomedical engineering—but, actually, I call his perspective an advantage.
+He investigates medical inventions in a more procedural way.
+This podcast is the lens of an engineer, and I find that fascinating.

 this won’t hurt a bit

-This Won’t Hurt a Bit is my new obsession, but I am bound to be disappointed soon because I am running out of episodes.
+This Won’t Hurt a Bit was a lot of fun, but sadly you will quickly run out of episodes.
 The two ER physicians who are the main hosts here, Dr. Mel Herbert and Dr. Jess Mason, are so busy with saving lives and producing other educational modules for ER docs that they are not actively creating many new releases.
-(Note: They do have a few COVID episodes that I have not gotten to yet.)
-Every episode they have made is terrific.
-Though they are not exclusively focused on history, each podcast touches upon the historical approach to a disease or treatment in some way.
+(Note: They do have a few COVID episodes that I have not gotten to yet.
+I am more interested in everything non-COVID right now.
+Go figure.)
+Though these doctors are not exclusively focused on history, usually each episode touches upon the historical approach to a disease or treatment in some way.
 They also teach you a lot about being a good patient, including when you might want to go to a hospital yourself!
 Dave Mason, Jess’s non-MD husband, is also one of the hosts, and he provides banter and asks the questions you really wanted to know.
 What I appreciate about Dave, though, is that he is not entirely silly, and he does not derail Mel and Jess when they are delivering information.
 This podcast is very well produced and engineered, with additional asides and definitions that you appreciate not dread.
-I am going to be really sorry when I run out of these.

 Sawbones is probably the most popular podcast of all the above, at least by the size of the live audiences that they have performed in front of (pre-quarantine days).
-This podcast is billed as a “A Marital Tour of Misguided Medicine,” and that is because the show is based around the relationship of the medical host, Dr. Sydnee McElroy, and the comic relief, her husband Justin McElroy.
-I get why this formula works, and most people really love their rapport.
-Unfortunately, I get frustrated when Justin interrupts Sydnee for a sophomoric joke.
-Again, this may be my issue not yours.
-Most of the background medical history research is done by Sydnee—maybe I’m underestimating Justin?—and she always brings her A-game.
-She’s also living and practicing in Huntington, W.V., which is where my grandparents and aunt lived (and therefore I spent a lot of time growing up), and I feel connected to the McElroys that way too.
-They have several COVID episodes that I have not listened to yet, and they have also done an important set of podcasts on the history of medical racism inspired by recent protests.
+This podcast is billed as “A Marital Tour of Misguided Medicine,” and that is because the show is based around the relationship of the medical host, Dr. Sydnee McElroy, and the comic relief, her husband Justin McElroy.
+(And they published a book too!)
+Most of the background medical history research is done by Sydnee—or maybe I’m underestimating Justin?—and fortunately she brings her A-game.
+Her episode on hydrotherapy was quite useful for my research.
+Dr. McElroy is also living and practicing in Huntington, W.V., which is where my grandparents and aunt lived (and therefore I spent a lot of time growing up)—and I feel connected to the McElroys that way too.
+(Surprise, surprise, they have several COVID episodes that I have not listened to yet, and they have also done an important set of podcasts on the history of medical racism inspired by recent protests.)

 stuff you missed in history class